 If surprise expenses arise during the month, you can easily make changes to your budget after you set it up.
 For example, if need an emergency car repair, you might move money from your clothing expense category to help cover the cost of the repair.
 As you move money from one category to another, make the same change in your budget; this is the key to making your budget work as it can help you deal with unexpected expenses without having to rely on a credit card.

 Evaluate Your Budget

-You should keep tweaking your budget until it works for you.
-You can evaluate at the end of every month and make changes according to the expenses in the upcoming month as well.
-You should evaluate your budget every month going forward.
-This will help you adjust your spending as your life changes and your spending increases in different areas.
+After you have followed your budget for a month, you may find that you can cut back in a few areas but need more money in others.
+You should evaluate your budget at the end of every month and make changes according to the expenses in the upcoming month.
+This practice will help you adjust your spending as your life changes and your spending increases in different areas.